-We have written a series of guides to help veterinary professionals understand more about Point-of-Care testing (POCT) for anemia, diabetes and lactate measurement.
+We have written a series of guides to help veterinary professionals understand more about Point-of-Care testing (POCT) for anemia and lactate measurement.

 Find out more about the different methods for testing, the symptoms and their associated conditions, and understand how POCT can help vets provide a specialised service to their clients in the treatment of household pets, agricultual animals and also horse racing.